 It’s the return of 3 ingredient popsicles!!

-Ladies and gents, it’s been a year since I posted my beloved 3 ingredient strawberry banana popsicles.
+Remember my beloved 3 ingredient strawberry banana popsicles?
 Since then, I’ve made them about 84,752 times.
 I know what you’re thinking:

 The first ingredient is, you guessed it, blueberries.
 Yes, actual fresh fruit!
-None of that artificially flavored fruit stuff; the real deal.
 You’re going to blend the blueberries up into a juicy smoothie consistency.
 Just like this:

 Guess what?
 You can use another fruit!
 I’ve made these popsicles with: